-Attorney for Business Valuations
+Attorney for Business Valuation in CT & NY

-Evaluating Assets In Greenwich, Stamford, Westport And New York City
+Heidi Opinsky Is an Attorney for Business Valuation in CT & NY Evaluating Assets In Greenwich, Stamford, Westport And New York City

 retirement accounts, bonus and executive compensation plans and benefits, antiques, artwork, collections as well as jewelry.
-Moreover, there often are business interests intertwined with the assets of the couple and these business interests need to be included in the

 - Property that was wholly owned by one party prior to the marriage